Our Little Secret

 Slowly, the flames began to meld back to one.
 The oppressive darkness began to lift.

 Vertigo seized her then, quick and overwhelming.
 Something hard hit her.
-She tried to move, but couldn’t.
-She hardly knew where to start.
+She tried to move, but it hardly worked.
+She barely knew where to start.
 It was dark still, even if Tlilocelotlpilli was gone, impossible to see anything, and yet somehow it felt like the world was spinning.

 A blast of cool, fresh wind hit her.
 It was as if she’d finally surfaced.